timplifier/timplifier/README.md

 ## My Professional Journey 🚀

-I have been working as an Android Developer for nearly a year, during which I've breathed new life into many legacy projects that had been untouched by the latest technologies for years.
+I have been working as an Android Developer for half a year, during which I've breathed new life into many legacy projects that had been untouched by the latest technologies for years.
 My journey has included:

 - **Developing User Interfaces**: I've developed numerous user-friendly interfaces employing innovative UI Kits, resulting in intuitive and engaging user experiences.